 The State pursuant to each Series Resolution specifies the Debt Service Reserve Requirement, if any, for each Series of Bonds.
+The individual Debt Service Reserve Requirements for each Series of the Outstanding Bonds are combined to determine the aggregate Debt Service Reserve Requirement for the Reserve Fund.
 Since 2003, the State has not specified a Debt Service Reserve Requirement for any Series of Bonds that have been issued.
-Furthermore, the State does not currently expect to specify a Debt Service Reserve Requirement for any Series of additional Bonds; however, this determination (and any resulting change in the amount of Reserve Fund) will be made on a case-by-case basis.
-No representation is made as to the Debt Service Reserve Requirement that the State may specify for any Series of additional Bonds.
+Furthermore, the State does not currently expect to specify a Debt Service Reserve Requirement for any future Series of additional Bonds; however, the State reserves the right to change its practice and no representation is made as to the amount of the Debt Service Reserve Requirement that the State may specify for any future Series of additional Bonds.